aws-solutions-library-samples/guidance-for-sustainability-sourcing-assistant-for-sap-on-aws/README.md

   <img src="../imgs/crawl8.png" width="90%" height="90%"><br>
 </p>

-Name the database to whatever is convenient.
-In this example we are naming the database "athena_db.
+Name the database to athena_db, which is the name of the database used in the Lambda function.
 <p align="center">
   <img src="../imgs/crawl9.png" width="90%" height="90%"><br>
 </p>